Venkateshtadpatri/solar-project/README.md

 - **Solar Plant APIs**:
   - `GET /app/solar-plants/`: Fetches a list of all plants.
   - `GET /app/get-details/<plant_id>/`: Fetches details for a specific plant.
+  - `POST /app/layout-register/`: Registers the Layout to the Database.
 - **Authentication** (Optional): Secure endpoints for future enhancements.
 - **Database Management**: Uses MongoDB to store plant data.